Promoting Diversity

 The Diversity Charter since its creation in 2004

-This Charter is opened for signature for any company, whatever its size.
-It prevents discriminations in employment.
+This Charter is opened for signature to any company, whatever its size.
+It condemns discriminations in employment.

 The commitment Charter for valuing and promoting Civil service in companies since 2011

-This Charter values skills acquired in Civil service with companies so that this experience can be perceived as an asset in professional life.
+This Charter values skills acquired in Civil service within companies so that this experience is perceived as an asset in professional life.

-The Charter of commitment of companies for equal opportunities in education since 2007
+The commitment Charter of companies for equal opportunities in education since 2007

-This Charter aims at bringing closer schools – companies.
+This Charter aims at bringing schools and businesses closer together.

 The LGBT Charter since 2013

-This Charter fights against discrimination linked to sexual preferences.
+This Charter fights against discriminations linked to sexual orientation.

-The manifesto on the inclusion of people with disabilities in economic life at the initiative of Sophie CLUZEL signed in November 2019.
+The manifesto for the inclusion in economic life of people with disabilities initiated by Sophie Cluzel and signed in November 2019.

-In Casino Group, everyone gets a chance.
+Everyone gets a chance at Casino Group.
 What counts are the skills of the employees, far more than what they may have done before.

-The Group uses different tools to ensure a recruitment based only on skills and it makes available to recruiters a “Good practice guide for recruitment”, recommending the use of a recruitment grid based only on skills.
+The Group uses different tools to ensure a recruitment based only on skills.
+It provides recruiters with a “Good practice guide for recruitment”, which recommends the use of a recruitment grid only based on skills.
 It uses a Simulation Method for Recruitment (SMR) and has signed many partnerships, especially with Pôle Emploi, Missions locales or even Mozaik RH to diversify its recruitments.

-Committed since 1995 to the integration of disabled workers through an initial agreement signed with employee representative organizations, the Group reaffirmed its commitment in 2015 by signing the ILO (International Labor Organization) “Business and Disability” global network charter, and more recently by signing the manifesto for the inclusion of disabled people in economic life.
+In 1995, the Group signed, together with the employees representative bodies, its first agreement in favour of the integration of disabled workers.
+It reaffirmed this commitment in 2015 by signing the ILO (International Labor Organization) “Business and Disability” global network charter, and more recently the manifesto for the inclusion of disabled people in economic life.

 The Casino Group pursues a proactive policy on disability with three objectives:

-• Training: building partnerships with prestigious schools, universities and vocational retraining centers to train and professionalize disabled people and give them access to training tailored to the needs of Group entities.
+• Training: building partnerships with prestigious schools, universities and vocational retraining centers to train and professionalize people with disabilities and give them access to training tailored to the need of the Group entities.

-• Job retention for people who declare a disability during the course of their working lives: support with administrative procedures; anticipation of situations of unfitness; co-construction of professional projects; technical and organizational adjustments; making certain work premises and IT tools available to employees accessible.
+• Job retention for people who acquire a disability during the course of their working lives: support with administrative procedures; anticipation of situations of unfitness; co-construction of professional projects; technical and organizational adjustments; improving the accessibility of certain work premises and IT tools to employees.

 Over and above the legal obligation alone, the Group has repeatedly affirmed its desire to perpetuate its commitment to disabled employees, as demonstrated by the signing of three-year agreements on the employment of disabled employees for the period 2023-2024-2025.
 This is the 9th such agreement for Casino, the 7th for Monoprix and the 1st for Franprix.
 Cdiscount is also pursuing its commitments through a 3rd agreement on the employment of disabled people.

-In 2022, the Casino Group continued to welcome disabled people, and in France counted nearly 3,000 disabled employees among its workforce.
+In 2023, Casino Group continued to welcome disabled people, and counted more than 2 900 disabled employees among its workforce in France.

-The Group is also stepping up its initiatives for customers with disabilities, notably with its “quiet time in stores” operation every Tuesday from 1pm to 5pm in Casino stores, to enable customers with autism to do their shopping in better conditions (reduced light and sound intensity).
-Group employees can also take part in a range of training modules designed to make it easier to welcome people with disabilities.
-These include a generic module, one dedicated to welcoming people with autism, and another on hearing disabilities and an introduction to French sign language.
+The Group is also stepping up its initiatives for Group employees, inviting them to take part in a range of training modules designed to make it easier to welcome people with disabilities.
+These include a generic module, one dedicated to welcoming people with autism, and another on hearing disabilities and an introduction to French sign language (LSF).

-Among the many associations supported by the Group is Handichiens since 2015, which thanks to this partnership has been able to finance the training of 30 assistance dogs subsequently given free of charge to people with disabilities.
+Among the many associations supported by the Group is Handi’Chiens since the beginning of this partnerships in 2015, it made it possible to finance the training of 30 assistance gods given free of charge to people with disabilities.

 By 2026, the Group and its brands are committed to:

-• Recruit 220 new employees and welcome 180 disabled trainees,
+• Recruiting 130 new employees and welcoming 120 disabled trainees,

-• Accelerate the use of work-study programs in all our business lines,
+• Accelerating the use of work-study programs in all its business lines,

-• Manage job retention situations and support each employee throughout his or her career,
+• Managing job retention situations and support each employee throughout his or her career,

-• Encourage and facilitate administrative procedures such as RQTH (Recognition of the status of disabled worker),
+• Encouraging and facilitating administrative procedures such as RQTH (Recognition of the status of disabled worker),

-• Continue to raise employees’ awareness of hearing disabilities and finance sign language training,Deploy actions to facilitate digital accessibility,
+• Continuing to raise employees’ awareness about hearing disabilities and finance sign language training,Deploy actions to facilitate digital accessibility,

-• Pursue and develop initiatives to welcome customers with disabilities.
+• Reinforcing initiatives in stores to better accommodate customers with disabilities.

-The Group’s commitments as regards professional equality are structured around 5 priority areas:
+The Group’s commitments as regards gender equality are structured around 5 priority areas:

 • Equal wages,